hikogui/hikogui/Documents/Geometry.md

 ## Coordinates
 All origins (0, 0, 0) are at the bottom-left-far corner.
-With the x-axis pointing right, y-axis pointing up, z-axis pointing away.
+With the x-axis pointing right, y-axis pointing up, z-axis pointing near.

 This is true for:
  - Window